Employment Opportunities

 This position description is a guide to the critical duties and essential functions of the job, but is not an all-inclusive list of responsibilities, qualifications, physical demands and work environment conditions.
 Position descriptions are reviewed and subject to change to meet the needs of the Training Fund and funding requirements.

-Reports to: Senior Manager of Programs
+Reports to: Director of HR

 Office Location: Renton, WA